-- A conference will be held with an administrator, parent/guardian, teacher, counselor, and student, and the incident/follow-up action will be documented in eSchoolPLUS. - The student will be dropped from the class with a grade of "E." - The student may be long-term suspended from school.
+- A conference will be held with an administrator, parent/guardian, teacher, counselor, and student, and the incident/follow-up action will be documented in Infinite Campus.. - The student will be dropped from the class with a grade of "E." (even if the it's first time cheating in that particular class, but is the third time total) - The student may be long-term suspended from school

-Note: For any violation, including the first, the consequences range from administrative intervention to expulsion.
+Note: For any violation, including the first, the consequences can range from administrative intervention to expulsion.